Bloom Social

 Weak Signals Beneath a Strong Mission

-Bloom had early survey data showing people felt overwhelmed by social media and wanted more control.
+Early internal survey data suggested users felt overwhelmed by algorithm-driven platforms and wanted more control.

-But the data was small and insular, mostly from founders’ networks.
+However, the sample was small and largely drawn from founders’ networks.

 Project image